 We will endeavour always to act in the best interests of you our client.
 However, circumstances can arise where we or one of our other clients may have some form of interest in business being transacted for you.
 If this happens or we become aware that our interests or those of one of our other clients conflict with your interests, we will write to you and obtain your consent before we carry out your instructions, and detail the steps we will take to ensure fair treatment.

-The information you have provided is subject to the Data Protection Act 1998 (the “Act”).
+The information you have provided is subject to the General Data Protection Regulation that replaces the Data Protection Act 1998 in the UK (the “Act”).
 By doing business with Edale you consent to us or any company associated with us for processing, both manually and by electronic means, your personal data for the purposes of providing administration and management.

 “Processing” includes obtaining, recording or holding information or data, transferring it to other companies associated with us, product providers, the Financial Conduct Authority or any other statutory, governmental or regulatory body for legitimate purposes including, where relevant, to solicitors and/or other debt collection agencies for debt collection purposes and carrying out operations on the information or data.

 We may also contact you or pass your details to other companies associated with us to contact you (including by telephone and email) with details of any other similar products, promotions, or for related marketing purposes in which we think you may be interested.